kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

     |                               |
     |-------------------------------|
 ```
-This BucketClaim can be specified in pod definition as described in the above sections.

-Note that, as of the alpha version of COSI, there is no authorization mechanism to restrict users who can refer to buckets created by other namesapces.
-In the future, we are working on a design based on `referencePolicy`, a new development in K8s, meant to be a general approach to sharing resources across namespaces.
+Note that, as of the alpha version of COSI, there is no authorization mechanism to restrict users who can refer to buckets imported into COSI.
+In the future, access to imported buckets will also follow the namespace selector approach described [above](#sharing-buckets).

+## Bucket deletion

+ - A Bucket created by COSI as a result of a BucketClaim can deleted by deleting the BucketClaim
+ - A Bucket created outside of COSI, once imported, cannot be deleted by users from any particular namespace.
+Privileged users can however delete a Bucket at their discretion.

+Once a delete has been issued to a bucket, no new BucketAccesses can be created for it.
+Buckets having valid BucketAccesses (Buckets in use) will not be deleted until all the BucketAccesses are cleaned up.

+Buckets can be created with one of two deletion policies:
+ - Retain
+ - Delete

+When the deletion policy is Retain, then the underlying bucket is not cleaned up when the Bucket object is deleted.
+When the deletion policy is Delete, then the underlying bucket is cleaned up when the Bucket object is deleted.

 # Usability